-A correspondence school in one which the school sends material to the parent for the student to study and the material is submitted back to the school for evaluation.
-This is an acceptable service, provided the correspondence school is located out-of-state with the exception of Abeka Academy.
+A correspondence school in is one in which the school sends material to the parent for the student to study, and the material is submitted back to the school for evaluation.
+This is an acceptable service, provided the correspondence school is located out-of-state, with the exception of Abeka Academy.